MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/turning-on-and-using-call-quality-dashboard.md

 <a name="BKMKTenantDataInformationUpload"></a>

 The CQD Summary Reports dashboard includes a **Tenant Data Upload** page, accessed by selecting **Tenant Data Upload** from the settings menu in the top-right corner.
 This page is used for admins to upload their own information, such as:

-- a map of IP address and geographical information
+- A map of IP address and geographical information
-- a map of each wireless AP and its MAC address
+- A map of each wireless AP and its MAC address
-- a map of Endpoint to Endpoint Make/Model/Type, etc.
+- A map of Endpoint to Endpoint Make/Model/Type, etc.

 ![Screenshot: shows the Call Quality Dashboard tenant data](media/839c9ab4-0246-46c9-8402-aafd83a0bc63.png)